rajamca66/release-ninja/README.md

 * [ ] UI for project settings is more intuitive

 ## Github Settings - Local
+**Note** Use ngrok.com to allow external ips to connect to your local machine.
+This will allow Github to send you webhooks locally. **Do not** use stevegrok as your subdomain, as it is locked down such that only I can use it.

 ![image](https://cloud.githubusercontent.com/assets/1231659/9391177/586366d0-4743-11e5-9ada-e9b9c07eee8d.png)

 ## Github Settings - Production